+In addition, what came out of the groups’ discussions on the TDRP was an agreement to abandon the registry level as the TDRP’s first-level dispute resolution provider.
+The WG noted that the number of initiated TDRP disputes is limited; yet, the number of registries is increasing dramatically with the rollout of the new gTLD program.
+The low volume of requests for a process that requires substantial registry resources to support adequately would result in high costs for registries and low quality for registrars.
+An ever larger number of registries resolving transfer disputes might also impact negatively on the consistency of TDRP outcomes.

-The working group concluded that the information on the ICANN website describing registrant options with regard to inter-registrar and inter-registrant transfers is not as clearly formulated and prominently displayed as it should be.
+Finally, the Working Group noted that the information on the ICANN website describing registrant options with regard to inter-registrar and inter-registrant transfers is not as clearly formulated and prominently displayed as it should be.
 This became especially clear after the Working Group communicated with ICANN Compliance to understand better its role and authority in resolving inter-registrar transfer disputes.
-The WG appreciates that the TDRP is designed for Registrars, but Registrants are also involved in these disputes and need clear guidance on the ICANN website as to who they can go to for assistance under what circumstances.
+The WG appreciates that the TDRP is designed for Registrars, but Registrants are also involved in these disputes and need clear guidance on the ICANN website as to who they can contact for assistance in cases of transfer disputes.

 Preliminary Recommendations

-The Working Group recommends that registrants should not be able to directly initiate a TDRP.
+The Working Group recommends that registrants should not be able to initiate a TDRP.

 The Working Group recognizes the need that the use cases identified as a result of its deliberations on this issue (see Annex C) are adequately addressed.
 As most of these cases relate to inter-registrant disputes, the implementation of IRTP Part C Recommendation #2 (IRTP-C-2) is relevant in this context.
-The WG recommends that upon implementation of IRTP-C-2 the IRTP Part D / IRTP Part D Implementation Review Team / Staff (TBC) should determine whether the majority of use cases have been addressed.
-If there are significant use cases that have not been addressed by the implementation of IRTP-C-2, a request for an Issue Report to review the remaining use cases and consider whether any additional dispute resolution mechanisms (or changes to the TDRP) should be developed.
-That request should be forwarded to the GNSO Council for consideration.
+The WG recommends that upon implementation of IRTP-C-2 the IRTP Part D WG / IRTP Part D Implementation Review Team / Staff (TBC) should determine whether the majority of use cases have been addressed.
+If there are a significant number of use cases that have not been addressed by the implementation of IRTP-C-2, a request should be formulated for an Issue Report to review the remaining use cases and consider whether any additional dispute resolution mechanisms (or changes to the TDRP) should be developed.
+That request should then be forwarded to the GNSO Council for consideration.

-he recommends that the TDRP be modified to eliminate the First Level (Registry) layer of the TDRP
+Pursuant to the Working Groups discussions on the TDRP (see 5.2.3.2 above), the WG recommends that the TDRP be modified to eliminate the First Level (Registry) layer of the TDRP.

+In addition, the Working Group notes that the information on the ICANN website describing registrant options with regard to inter-registrar and inter-registrant transfers is not as clearly formulated and prominently displayed as it should be.
+Recommendation for Charter question D below (5.2.4.2) address this issue in detail.

-5.2.3.4 Preliminary level of consensus for this recommendation
+5.2.3.3 Preliminary level of consensus for this recommendation